PuruSinghvi/PuruSinghvi/README.md

 # Puru Singhvi
-### Student at SVKM'S NMIMS Mukesh Patel School of Technology Management and Engineering
+Student at SVKM'S NMIMS Mukesh Patel School of Technology Management and Engineering <\br>
-### B.Tech in Computer Science and Engineering (Cybersecurity)
+B.Tech in Computer Science and Engineering (Cybersecurity)

 ###